 Customers ask customers

-Your question will be automatically forwarded to other SVB customers and your question will be published on the product page.
-Please do not pose any questions which can only be answered by the SVB team – such as the status of an order or product availability.
-You are also more than welcome to contact our SVB team by email at: email@example.com or by phone at: +49 (0)421 57290510 .
+Your question will be automatically forwarded to other SVB customers and published on the product page.
+Please do not ask any questions which can only be answered by the SVB team – such as the status of an order or product availability.
+You are also more than welcome to contact our SVB team by email at: firstname.lastname@example.org or by phone on: +49 (0)421 57290510 .